-On behalf of the Institute of Caribbean Studies and the Reggae Studies Unit (ICS/RSU), I am delighted to welcome all new and returning students to the 2023/24 academic year.
-Pursuing a higher level degree is an exciting and challenging undertaking, and I am honoured that you have chosen this institution for this next phase of your academic and professional journey.
+On behalf of the Institute of Caribbean Studies and the Reggae Studies Unit (ICS/RSU), I am delighted to welcome all new and returning students to the 2024/25 academic year.
+I wish to congratulate our new students on their admission to our graduate programmes and we are honoured that you have chosen this institution for this next phase of your academic and professional journey.
+I offer a warm welcome back to our returning students and we encourage you to continue the hard work, dedication and discipline that have brought you to this point.

 As a graduate student, you will have the opportunity to engage in rigorous academic work and cutting-edge research.
 You will be challenged to think critically, develop innovative ideas, and apply your knowledge in meaningful ways.
-I encourage you to embrace this opportunity and make the most of your time here.

-In addition to your academic pursuits, graduate school is also a time for personal growth and professional development.
-I encourage you to take advantage of the many resources available to you, including networking, career opportunities, seminars, conferences, workshops, writing and research projects.
-These resources will help you to build your skills, expand your knowledge, and prepare you for your future career.
+Graduate students are the heart of the production of new knowledge and advancing research and I encourage you to embrace this opportunity and make the most of your time here.
+I urge you to participate in the various opportunities graduate work provides you with including seminars, research projects, workshops, and networking opportunities.
+These opportunities will help you to build your skills, expand your knowledge, and prepare you for your future career.

-I also want to encourage you to find a balance between your academic work and your personal life.
 Graduate work can be intense, and it is important to take care of yourself physically, emotionally, and mentally.
 Make time for self-care, hobbies, and relationships, as they will help you to maintain a healthy and balanced lifestyle.

 Finally, our faculty members and administrative staff are here to support you throughout your programme.
-We are dedicated to providing you with a challenging, yet supportive, academic experience that will help you to achieve your academic and professional goals.
+We provide you with a challenging, yet supportive, academic experience that will help you to achieve your academic, professional, and personal goals.
+We look forward to an academic year filled with development and discovery.